 - Yet another Docker container holds a Grafana installation, exposed on port 80 for access via the network.
 Grafana queries the Postgres DB regularly

 - Anyone on the local network can log into Grafana (if they have an account) and see the visualised data

 I soldered a sensor to each Pico W (A DHT-22 to one, and a BME280 to another) and wrote some MicroPython code to listen for requests over the network, take a reading, then respond to the request with JSON data.

-I’ve got a Raspberry Pi running Manjaro Linux, which has Docker installed.
-As described above, a custom-written script to log and store the data is in one container, a Postgres database in another, and a Grafana installation in another.
+I’ve got a Raspberry Pi running Manjaro ARM minimal, which has Docker installed.
+As described above, it has a custom-written script to log and store the data is in one container, a Postgres database in another, and a Grafana installation in another.

 I tried to keep the setup as modular as possible so that I can easily extend it and store the configuration in a Git repository.
 That way, if anything breaks I can recreate my setup relatively easily.